JMoss89/JMoss89/README.md

 - :zap: I love Lego and playing piano
 - 🌱 I’m addicted to learning and growing every day
-- 📚 I'm currently a full-stack software engineering student at Manchester Codes
+- 📚 I just finished the full-stack software development course at Manchester Codes.
+We built a youth mental health first aider chatbot as the final project.
+- 🤖 Want to check what our chatbot can do...? 👉🏼 [Chatable](https://www.youtube.com/watch?v=3MGcWfE--Es&t=363s)
-- 👩🏻‍💻 Learning React
+- 👩🏻‍💻 Learning Python
 - 🕹 Skills: JavaScript, Express.js, React.js, SQL, Sequelize, Test Driven Development: Mocha & Jest, CSS, HTML, Node.js
 - 📫 How to reach me:
   - 💻 [LinkedIn](https://www.linkedin.com/in/july-moss-0a68ab8b/)